600 MHz/51 mm Bruker Avance III

 Grant Acknowledgement

 ALL PUBLICATIONS that include data obtained through MagLab (AMRIS) instrumentation, or involvement of MagLab-funded personnel at the AMRIS Facility, should acknowledge the corresponding NSF, NIH, and State of Florida grants that apply to instrumentation and usage time, in addition to the user’s project-specific funding sources.
+Please see our Facility Acknowledgements page to determine which acknowledgements are necessary.

 Any users who publish data acquired on the Silver 600MHz – 51mm Avance III need to acknowledge the 2011 funding source that made this instrumentation possible.
 Publications, presentations, or other activities or products should include the following acknowledgements: